complexza/ps-housing-offsetfinder/README.md

-# loaf_offsetfinder
+# ps-housing-offsetfinder
-Tool to find offests from shells, used for loaf_housing.
+Tool to find offests from shells, used for ps-housing.
+Originally by Loaf for loaf_housing.
+Changed for ps-housing format.

 ## How to use
 1. Put the script into the resources folder